We are searching for

 • Scooters: While push scooters or other non-motorized variations do not require a VIN, any scooter you intend to take on the road or highway needs to have an identification number.

 • Mopeds: Often confused with scooters, mopeds are a lower power but higher gas mileage alternative.
-Much like scooters, mopeds require a VIN for legal street operation.
+Much like scooters, mopeds require a VIN number for legal street operation.

 Certain types of vehicles, like boats, may get a variation of a VIN.
 In the case of watercraft, this is called a HIN or hull identification number.
 Airplanes get a similar serial number, usually called "tail numbers" due to their location on the aircraft's tail.